VahidN/EFCoreSecondLevelCacheInterceptor/README.md

 ## Does it work?!

-You should enable the logging system to see the caching mechanism.
+You should enable the logging system to see the behind the scene of the caching interceptor.
 First set the `DisableLogging(false)`:

 ```c#